-You can help by acting as our eyes and ears by sharing your observations of bats and your knowledge of bat roost site locations with Colorado Bat Watch.
+You can help by acting as our eyes and ears and sharing your observations of bats and your knowledge of bat roost site locations with Colorado Bat Watch.

 Help us find out where bats are roosting